History of Real Madrid CF: The De Carlos Era (1978–1985)

 The final of the 1982 FIFA World Cup took place at the Santiago Bernabéu.
-In a thrilling match, Italy outplayed West Germany and won 3–1.
-What most spectators will remember most from that 11 July 1982 was the joy that overcame President of Italy Sandro Pertini each time the Italian side scored.
+In the match, Italy outplayed West Germany and won 3–1.
+Many spectators remembered the joy that the President of Italy Sandro Pertini showed each time the Italian side scored.

 With the presidential elections on the horizon, candidate Luis de Carlos introduced Alfredo Di Stéfano and Amancio Amaro as coaches of the first team and Castilla, respectively, on 19 May 1982.
 "The Arrow," as Di Stéfano was popularly known, initially left Madrid in 1964 only to return 18 years later.
 In the election, de Carlos defeated Ramón Mendoza and invited Di Stéfano, who signed to manage the team on a two-year contract.
 His first season in charge is best remembered by the bizarre fact of five trophies closely lost, four of them in four finals (Supercopa, European Cup Winners' Cup, Copa del Rey and Copa de La Liga).
-Besides that, in La Liga the squad finished in 2nd place a single point behind champions basque-side Athletic Bilbao after losing 0–1 against former Di Stefano club Valencia in the ultimate match at Mestalla Stadium.
+Besides that, in La Liga the squad finished in second place a single point behind champions basque-side Athletic Bilbao after losing 0–1 against former Di Stefano club Valencia in the ultimate match at Mestalla Stadium.
 Madrid were leading most of the rounds before the game and only needed a draw to clinch the title.

 Once the 1983–84 season had ended, Di Stéfano again said goodbye to Real Madrid.
 Twenty-one years later he went through the same experience.
 His contract ended on 30 June 1984 and Luis de Carlos decided not to re-sign him due to the failure to achieve sporting success.

 On 12 December 1984, Emilio Butragueño became a European household name with an unforgettable performance against Anderlecht at the Bernabéu.
 The Belgians were coming off a 3–0 first leg win in Brussels and had the next round of the UEFA Cup in sight, but Butragueño crushed their hopes with a three-goal performance (the others by Valdano [two] and Sanchís) and Real Madrid won convincingly 6–1, progressing on aggregate.